Open Data Hub logo

 3. Manually define and configure an accelerator profile for each Intel Gaudi AI device in your environment.

-• Energy Efficiency: Lower power consumption while maintaining high performance, reducing operational costs for large-scale deployments.
+• Energy efficiency: Lower power consumption while maintaining high performance, reducing operational costs for large-scale deployments.

 Your OpenShift platform must support EC2 DL1 instances to use Intel Gaudi AI accelerators in an Amazon EC2 DL1 instance.
 You can use Intel Gaudi AI accelerators in workbench instances or model serving after you enable the accelerators, create a custom workbench image, and configure the accelerator profile.